rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: So would you do a TDZ?

-AWB: It has to be a TDZ
+AWB: It has to be a TDZ.

-DH: This is effectively a TDZ
+DH: This is effectively a TDZ.

-YK: Yes, it needs to be a TDZ
+YK: Yes, it needs to be a TDZ.

 MM: If the failure is a TDZ then I'm happy, but I thought the bug was other than a TDZ.

-AK: I'm happy to explain why this is....it's not trivial to fix
+AK: I'm happy to explain why this is....it's not trivial to fix.

 YK: So I think that Dave's characterization of the goal (no side-effects, but reference errors).
 Referring to a variable might create a reference error, there's an invariant there.
 It would be fatal if we were not able to avoid it with other assignments.
 I had never lumped those assignments together.

 AK: My complaint wasn't this did an error, but that it did something very strange where it tried to access outside of the lexical environment.

-YK: Your point last meeting was it had side effects
+YK: Your point last meeting was it had side effects.

 DH: You pointed out 2 issues and we are conflating them.

-MM: State the one that is egregious and easy to fix
+MM: State the one that is egregious and easy to fix.

 DH: The one that's easily fixed is we don't even add the binding to the lexical environment first, and we can witness that, then we add it later.
 We add the same variable reference before and after we can be looking up an entirely different environment.
 That's a bug and we can fix it.